Dynatrace-Dave-Mauney/Automation/Configuration/Configuration as Code/Terraform/README.md

     The exe will be named something like:
     terraform-provider-dynatrace_v1.72.6.exe

+	Remove the version information when you copy/rename the file:

     Example:
     copy terraform-provider-dynatrace_v1.72.6.exe ..\..\..\..\..\..\..
     cd ..\..\..\..\..\..\..
     rename terraform-provider-dynatrace_v1.72.6.exe terraform-provider-dynatrace.exe

-9)  Copy the "export.bat" file to your Terraform Project Directory.

-10)  Modify the environment variables in "export.bat".
+9)  Modify the environment variables in "set.bat".

-11)  Run the "export.bat" command to download all configurations supported by the Dynatrace Terraform Provider.
+10)  Run the "export.bat" command to download all configurations supported by the Dynatrace Terraform Provider.

-12)  Review the "configuration\modules" directory.
+11)  Review the "configuration\modules" directory.
 This is where you can now start changing configurations.

+12)  Optionally, run the "export_list_exclusions.bat" to see modules not included by default

+13) Optionally, run commands to download any additional modules of interest.

 ## OLD Installation Notes (For Reference Only!)
 1)  Download zip